Which Bronzer is Right for You? Makeup.com ExplainsMarch 14, 2018

-How to Apply: The rule of thumb with shimmery bronzers is to avoid applying the stuff to your entire face (unless you enjoy looking like a human disco ball).
+How to Apply: The rule of thumb with shimmery bronzers is to avoid applying it to your entire face (unless you enjoy looking like a human disco ball).
 Be strategic by lightly dusting the powder on places where the sun would naturally hit your skin: bridge of the nose, top of the forehead, cheekbones and the tip of your chin.

 How to Apply: The point of contouring is to define your facial structure through the use of shadow and light.
 Bronzer is the shadow component of the application process.
 The main areas to focus your bronzing attention on are the hollows of the cheeks, top of the forehead, jaw line and sides of the nose.